Home U.S. Labor Laws Georgia Labor Laws

 - Employers: Report a Fatality or Severe Injury

-Georgia follows the at-will employment doctrine, meaning employers can terminate employees for any reason, at any time, without cause, as long as the reason is not illegal (e.g., discrimination).
+Georgia at-will employment (O.C.G.A. § 34-7-1) means employers can terminate workers for any reason, at any time, as long as the reason isn’t illegal, such as discrimination or retaliation.

 In Georgia, employers can request criminal history records for employment purposes under Georgia Code § 35-3-34, provided they obtain the applicant’s consent.
 If the background check influences a hiring decision, employers must disclose the specific contents of the record.